myopicmage/aiti/Players/1 - Setting/5 - Gods and Divines.md

 **Domain**: Nature

-**Great Work**: Created The Mother Forest, a huge, evergreen forest, resilient to almost every form of damage, taking up most of the central continent.
+**Great Work**: Created The Mother Forest, a huge, evergreen forest, resilient to almost every form of damage, taking up most of the Sydän.

 ## Vyr, the Woodwaker